Additional /datacompare arguments

 Action Parameter

-Save the comparison results to a log file, specify the file location and name. /log:"D:\Log.log"
+Saves the comparison results to a log file, specify the file location and name. /log:"D:\Log.log"

-Exclude objects from comparison if they match the given expression by using the /meobjmask argument and specifying the needed expression.
+Excludes objects from comparison if they match the given expression by using the /meobjmask argument and specifying the needed expression.
 To turn the option off, specify No, N, Off, False, F. /meobjmask:<expression/N>

-Exclude columns from the comparison if they match the given expression.
+Excludes columns from the comparison if they match the given expression.
 To turn off the option, specify: No, N, Off, False, F. /mimask:<expression/N>

-Include objects to comparison if they match the given expression by using the /miobjmask argument and specifying the needed mask expression.
+Includes objects to comparison if they match the given expression by using the /miobjmask argument and specifying the needed mask expression.
 To turn the option off, specify No, N, Off, False, F. /miobjmask:<expression/N>

-Specify a path to the report file.
+Specifies a path to the report file.
 Note, that in this case there is no need to specify the file format separately. /report:"D:\report_file.html"

-To generate and save a comparison report, specify the report format (HTML, XLS, CSV) along with the report location and name. /reportformat:<HTML|XLS|CSV>
+Generates and save a comparison report, specify the report format (HTML, XLS, CSV) along with the report location and name. /reportformat:<HTML|XLS|CSV>

-Usage Examples
+Usage examples

 To practice comparison and synchronization through the command line, try to generate a synchronization script for a database backup and a live database.
-To do this, you should first change the default path in the command line by typing cd (for example, C:\Program Files\Devart\dbForge Studio for SQL Server\dbforgesql.com) and pressing Enter.
+To do this, you should first change the default path in the command line by typing cd <required path> (for example, C:\Program Files\Devart\dbForge Studio for SQL Server\dbforgesql.com) and pressing Enter.
 After the default directory has changed, type the following arguments into the Command Prompt:

 "C:\Program Files\Devart\dbForge Studio for SQL Server\dbforgesql.com" /datacompare /source backup:"D:\backup_file.bak" /target server:mssql2014 database:db_name user:yourusername password:"yourpassword" /CheckIdentical:Yes /sync:"D:\sync_script.sql"( /report:"D:\report_file.html")